ollieread/request-derived-context-pattern/PATTERN.md

 Querying a data source, such as a database or an external service, however, would be best left to the resolver.

 > [!NOTE]
-> I am well aware that server-side sessions are not always backed by an in-memory data store and may rely on databases,
+> Server-side sessions are not always backed by an in-memory data store and may rely on databases,
 > file systems, or other external services.
-> In those cases, the decision to make that part of the HTTP layer was already made, so it would not be a concern
+> In those cases, the decision to make that part of the HTTP layer was already made, so it should not be of concern.
-> to anyone that is not particularly anal about these sorts of things.

 ### Resolver